When Depression and Anxiety are Really ADHD

 Undiagnosed ADD Can Lead to Self-Medication

-Since most people do not understand what ADD is, including many medical professionals, ADD often goes undiagnosed, prompting many people to self-medicate their anxiety and depression.
+Since most people do not understand what ADD is, including many medical professionals, ADD often goes undiagnosed, prompting many people to self-medicate their related conditions like anxiety and depression.
 Of those who do consult a professional for their anxiety or depression, many are put on an antidepressant (usually an SSRI) or an anti-anxiety agent (usually a benzodiazepine), leaving the ADD undiagnosed and untreated.

 I’ve seen hundreds of adults who have been on an SSRI or benzodiazepine for a decade or longer.
 Their ADD was never diagnosed.
 They are underachieving, plodding along, believing this is the best they can do.
 They feel pretty much like Peggy Lee, who sang, “Is That All There Is?”